 If you own a company that already has a registered name, such as a limited liability company (LLC) or a corporation, acquiring a DBA enables you to refer to your business as something other than its legal business name.

 While many different types of companies can benefit from DBAs, they’re most commonly associated with sole proprietorships and partnerships that operate under their owner’s personal name.
 When larger companies acquire DBAs, they often do so to refer to a specific product line under an alternate name — “Product X, brought to you by Company Y.”

 Either way, the biggest advantage of DBAs is the way they enable you to change your image without forming a new business structure.

-If you own a sole proprietorship or general partnership, a DBA can be beneficial in a few ways.
+If you are a sole proprietorship or general partnership, a DBA can be beneficial in a few ways.
 For one, it can increase the professionalism of your business and lend more legitimacy to your transactions.
 Many customers will feel more comfortable hiring and writing checks to a business rather than an individual.

 DBAs can be helpful to larger companies as well.
 If your corporation or LLC operates with one or more distinct product lines or branches that you’d like to keep separate for accounting purposes, acquiring one or more DBAs is a great way to create that divide.

 Finally, a DBA can help you expand your business in the form of multiple stores or additional websites.
 This is especially popular for restaurants that have a main location and a spin-off location.

 For example, if a fine-dining restaurant named John’s Fine Food wants to open a fast-casual offshoot location in an airport or mall, they can acquire a DBA and call the new location Fine Food To-Go, by John.
 The DBA allows you to operate two distinct branches without having to register an entirely new business entity.